jessicaschelly/jessicaschelly/README.md

 Hello there! 👋

 Welcome to my GitHub page!
 I'm Jessica, also known as Jess.
-I'm based in Florianópolis, Brazil, and I work as a QA Engineer.

 🎓 I'm currently pursuing my undergraduate degree in Information Systems, and I have been working as a QA for almost 5 years now